seeq12/seeq-udf-ui/README.md

    app notebook which will be available from the deployment folder in Seeq Data Lab.

 5. Verify that the UDF UI add-on is present in the AddOn menu in workbench.

-# Development -- Generating a .addon file for drag and droo use with Add-on Manager
-To create a .addon, run `python package.py` from the top directory after pip installing all the requirements in requirements.txt (`pip install -r requirements.txt`).
-It will produce a .addon file in the same directory.

-# Installation
-From the Add-on Manager UI, locate the name of the Add-on and click "Install".
-As of 10/27/2023, this is only available to users with access to the seeq-add-ons-dev-local Jfrog gallery.
-If you do not have access, use the deprecated source installation steps below.

 ### DEPRECATD - Source Installation